andrewdisley/tlicycling-static/src/pages/rule-regulations.md

 | From 1 January in year which 13th birthday falls to 31 December in year which 14th birthday falls | YB |
 | From 1 January in year which 15th birthday falls to 31 December in year which 16th birthday falls | YA |

-*On turning 16 riders have the option to compete either as a ‘Youth A’ or as a ‘J’ or, if female, as a ‘WJ’.
+*On turning 16 riders have the option to compete either as a 'Youth A' or as a 'J' or, if female, as a 'WJ'.
 **This is not reversible.**

+**Para-Cycling Categories**
+Para cyclists who have previously self- identified to their Region representative will have been allocated a category for racing as follows:

 | Para-Cycling Categories | Male & Female |
 | - | - |